QualiChain/hei-did/README.md

-# access-control
+# HEI-DID
-The Access Control and Identity Management component provides the possibility for Higher Education Institutions (HEI) to register their corresponding Decentralized Identifier (DID) in a Management Smart Contract.
+This repository contains the funcionalities for allowing Higher Education Institutions (HEI) to register their corresponding Decentralized Identifier (DID) in a Management Smart Contract.
 This contract will store the associations between a Higher Education Institution's DID and its respective smart contract where the education certificates are registered.

 ## Docker Configuration